BUTLEIGH PEOPLE - J

 DD/S/BT/13/1/24 - 1] James Board of Ilchester, yeoman 2] Edward Talbot the elder of Butleigh, yeoman 3] John Jones of Shapwick, miller 4] James Grenville of Butleigh Assignment of Callow's messuage and lands in Butleigh..
 [Somerset Archive and Records, BUTLEIGH COURT PAPERS Date: 1781.

+Ann's abode at marriage was Glastonbury.
 This couple lived in Walton in 1841 and at Barracks, Walton in 1851.
-Possibly the John Jones who died in 1854 (Jun Q 5c/385 Wells).
 If the above genealogy is correct then John's father came from Shapwick.

-William lodged with widow Eleanor Higgins in the High Street in 1841.
-He married her in 1847 (Jun Q 14/16 Cambridge). p178 Eleanor's sister Ann Broom is shown as House proprietor (and sister-in-law of William) when they lived together in Cambridge St. Giles (1851).
+William lodged with Eleanor Higgins (nee Broom, Chr.
+25 May 1806 Willand Devon) widow of John Higgins, in the High Street in 1841. # He married her in 1847 (Jun Q 14/16 Cambridge).
+Eleanor's sister Ann Broom is shown as House proprietor (and sister-in-law of William) when they lived together in Cambridge St. Giles (1851) with step-son Henry J. Higgins.

 George worked for Henry Hoddinott at Lower Rockes Farm in Compton Street in 1851.
 Feltham is near Taunton but no other record surfaces for George there.